Nippers Volunteer Roles

 • The same 2-3 parents will be AM / AAM for each age group and be there for each session across the program

-• Age Managers and Assistant Age Managers are there to support the Junior Age Managers (JAMs) run the Nippers sessions
+• Age Managers and Assistant Age Managers are there to support the Junior Age Managers (JAMs) to run the Nippers sessions

-• (Just quietly, the favourite job of the lot from the Volunteer Coordinators!)
+Just quietly, the favourite job of the lot from the Volunteer Coordinators!